openhab/org.openhab.binding.zwave/doc/innovus/smoothremote_0_0.md

 ### Parameter 2: Button Hold Time

 Button Hold Time
-Time for presses to register as being held down in 0.01s.

-0 is interpreted as a 1.

-**Warning:** All Configuration values have serious effects on the functioning of the device and as such shouldn't be changed unless one is certain of the consequences.
+<p&gtTime for presses to register as being held down in 0.01s.</p&gt <p&gt0 is interpreted as a 1.</p&gt <p&gt<strong&gtWarning:</strong&gt All Configuration values have serious effects on the functioning of the device and as such shouldn't be changed unless one is certain of the consequences. </p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```40```.